cloudprivacylabs/lsa-selective-disclosure/README.md

 schema variant.
 This is done with a schema bundle as below:

 ```
+# Combine the JSON schema and the overlay
+# The resulting schema has id http://example.org/ProfileSchema
 jsonSchemas:
   - name: profile.schema.json
     id: http://example.org/ProfileSchema
     overlays:
       - profile-sensitive.ovl.json

+# Declare the data type variants based on the schema
 variants:
+  # The Profile data type is defined at #/definitions/Profile
+  # of the combined JSON schema
   http://example.org/Profile:
     jsonSchema:
       ref: http://example.org/ProfileSchema#/definitions/Profile